Avisblatt/avisdata/README.md

 This repository contains folders with data at various steps of processing:

 -   `data_raw/`: Unprocessed .csv
--   `collections/`: Processed .csv and corresponding .json metadata (see ...)
+-   `collections/`: Processed .csv and corresponding .json data description (meta information)
 -   `tables/`: Some examples of data generated using the files in `collections/`